From one Reeb orbit to two: Statement of results

 \section{Statement of results}

 Let $Y$ be a closed oriented three-manifold.
-Recall that a {\em contact form\/} on $Y$ is a 1-form $\lambda$ on $Y$ such that $\lambda \wedge d\lambda >0$.
+Recall that a {\em contact form\/} on $Y$ is a 1-form $\lambda$ on $Y$ such that $\lambda\wedge d\lambda >0$.
 A contact form $\lambda$ determines the {\em contact structure\/} $\xi \eqdef \Ker(\lambda)$, and the {\em Reeb vector field\/} $R$ characterized by $d \lambda(R,\cdot)=0$ and $\lambda(R)=1$.
 A {\em Reeb orbit\/} is a closed orbit of the vector field $R$, i.e.\ a map $\gamma:\R/T\Z\to Y$ for some $T > 0$ such that $\gamma'(t)=R(\gamma(t))$, modulo reparametrization.
 The Reeb orbit $\gamma$ is {\em nondegenerate\/} if the linearized Reeb flow along $\gamma$ does not have $1$ as an eigenvalue, and the contact form $\lambda$ is called nondegenerate if all Reeb orbits are nondegenerate.

-The three-dimensional Weinstein conjecture, proved by Taubes \cite{tw1}, asserts that any contact form on a closed three-manifold has at least one Reeb orbit.
+The three-dimensional Weinstein conjecture, first proved in full generality by Taubes \cite{tw1}, asserts that any contact form on a closed three-manifold has at least one Reeb orbit.
 It is interesting to try to improve the lower bound on the number of Reeb orbits.
-In fact, it seems that the only known examples of contact forms on closed three-manifolds with only finitely many embedded Reeb orbits are certain contact forms on lens spaces with exactly two embedded Reeb orbits.
-(Here we consider $S^3$ to be a lens space.)
-It is shown in \cite[Thm.\ 1.3]{wh} that any nondegenerate contact form on a closed three-manifold $Y$ has at least two embedded Reeb orbits; and if $Y$ is not a lens space, then there are at least three embedded Reeb orbits.
+In fact, it seems that the only known examples of contact forms on closed three-manifolds with only finitely many embedded Reeb orbits are certain contact forms on $S^3$ and lens spaces with exactly two embedded Reeb orbits, cf.\ \cite[Ex.\ 1.8]{bn}.
+It is shown in \cite[Thm.\ 1.3]{wh} that any nondegenerate contact form on a closed three-manifold $Y$ has at least two embedded Reeb orbits; and if $Y$ is not $S^3$ or a lens space, then there are at least three embedded Reeb orbits.
 The main theorem of the present paper asserts that one can prove the existence of at least two embedded Reeb orbits without the nondegeneracy assumption:

 \begin{theorem} Every (possibly degenerate) contact form on a closed three-manifold has at least two embedded Reeb orbits. \end{theorem}